jfb-h/synthetic-tourism/documents/papers/main.typ

   caption: [Synthetic and observed series of overnight stays (a), difference between synthetic and observed series (b).
 Blue shaded areas highlight the post-treatment different between the synthetic and observed series.
 The dashed line marks the opening of the Elbphilharmonie in January 2017, the grey shaded areas mark major pandemic-related lockdowns from March to May 2020 and from late 2020 to May 2021.]
 ) <figure-difference>

-Compared to the counterfactual Hamburg (i.e., without Elbphilharmonie), the synthetic control method estimates a surplus of 13 million overnight stays between the opening of the Elbhilharmonie in January 2017 and the end of the observation period in Q2 2024.
+The synthetic control method estimates a surplus of 13 million overnight stays between the opening of the Elbhilharmonie in January 2017 and the end of the observation period in Q2 2024, compared to the counterfactual Hamburg without Elbphilharmonie.
 @figure-difference shows the quarterly series of overnight stays for Hamburg and its 'synthetic twin' (a) and the difference between the two (b).
 Despite the volatility due to the COVID-19 pandemic, there is a clearly visible divergence in the period following the intervention, with larger than expected numbers of overnight stays especially in the period after the end of the pandemic.
 The difference peaks in Q2 2022, where an extra 1,039,103 overnight stays are recorded.